 - Select the drive letter from the drop-down list.
 Click Ok.

-Although it sound’s strange, but you’re wasting your time if you repeatedly try to connect your SD card or flash drive to a single USB port on your computer.
-It could be possible that the port itself is damaged or some software issue is to be blamed.
-So, try other USB ports if your USB drive or SD card is not getting recognized.
+Although it sound’s silly, you’re probably wasting your time if you repeatedly try to connect your SD card or flash drive to the same USB port on your computer.
+It could be possible that the port is damaged or you could also blame any other issue.
+Sometimes, even though the port works fine plugging in your flash drive in another USB slots magically solves the issue.

-There are times when the drivers that run your pen drive get corrupted and your PC will not be able to detect the storage media.
-You can reinstall drivers and fix a corrupted SD card by following these steps:
+At times the drivers responsible to detect and help your drive function could be corrupted too.
+As a result, your PC will not be able to detect the storage media or read its contents.
+You can reinstall the drivers and fix a corrupted SD card or USB flash drive by following these steps:

-- Right-click on My Computer/ This PC.
-Click Manage.
+- Right-click on My Computer/ This PC and click Manage.

 - Click on Device Manager on the left side.